Skip to main content

 • Don't wait for people to come and talk to you, be brave and introduce yourself!

-• If you're going to do some reading, or have time to kill, go to communal spaces rather than hiding in your room.
+• If you're going to do some reading, or have time to kill, go to communal spaces rather than hiding somewhere more private.
 Take out/off your headphones.

 • And get involved.
 Go to events, step up to participate.